TC0

 In theoretical computer science, and specifically computational complexity theory and circuit complexity, TC^{0} (Threshold Circuit) is the first class in the hierarchy of TC classes.
 TC^{0} contains all languages which are decided by Boolean circuits with constant depth and polynomial size, containing only unbounded fan-in AND gates, OR gates, NOT gates, and MAJ gates, or equivalently, threshold gates.

-TC^{0} contains several important problems, such as sorting n n-bit numbers, multiplying two n-bit numbers, integer division or recognizing the Dyck language with two types of parentheses.
+TC^{0} contains several important problems, such as sorting n n-bit numbers, multiplying two n-bit numbers, integer division or recognizing the Dyck language with multiple types of parentheses.
 It is commonly used to model the computational complexity of bounded-depth neural networks, and indeed, it was originally proposed for this purpose.